 It wasn’t surprising that Paul Simon launched a successful solo career after leaving Simon and Garfunkel, given that he wrote all of the group’s original material.
 There’s definitely a school of thought that enjoys Simon and Garfunkel but dislikes Simon’s solo career, a mindset that I don’t share – mostly Simon’s solo career is a natural continuation of his work with the duo.
 For instance, a lot of the material from 1973’s There Goes Rhymin’ Simon would work as a followup to Bridge Over Troubled Water.

 Simon released an excellent pair of solo albums early in the 1970s, then drifted a little.
 He got back on track artistically with the inconsistent but often excellent Hearts and Bones (1983), while 1986’s Graceland was an unexpected commercial revival.
-At this point, I’ve only covered up until 1990’s Rhythm of the Saints.
-While his next album, 1997’s Songs from the Capeman was a career low point, his 21st century output has been very solid.
-His conversational style has aged gracefully, and he’s only released an album every five years, so generally his late catalogue is well-crafted and consistent.
+Simon’s 21st century output has been very solid.
+His conversational style has aged gracefully, and he’s only released an album every five years, so his late catalogue is well-crafted and consistent.

 Paul Simon Album Reviews